 Along with having a flexible IT strategy, keeping it secure should also be top-of-mind.

-Continuing to maintain and build a robust cybersecurity strategy is another vital focus going into 2021.
+Continuing to maintain and build a robust cybersecurity strategy is another vital focus moving forward.
 Cybercriminals are getting more and more sophisticated, and breaches are getting larger and more costly.
 Now is the time to review your cybersecurity architecture and develop a road map going into the new year that includes:

 - Governance, Risk and Compliance Measures